 The aeroplane can be held in the stall to demonstrate the buffet and the sink if required.

-At the stall, the nose-down pitch is observed and the normal recovery carried out by you without patter.
+At the stall, the nose-down pitch is observed and identified by the student, and the normal recovery carried out by you without patter.

 Once the symptoms have been carefully demonstrated there is no need to rattle them off during every stall entry.
 Your patter can now be directed at the recovery.

 The entry and recovery without power is pattered with the student following through.
 In addition, the student is given the opportunity to carry out the entry and recovery without power because this is the simplest recovery, and because checking forward centrally, when the nose is pitching down is not a natural reaction – but must be made through a conscious decision.

 With the aeroplane in a glide descent the student can be asked to put the aeroplane into either straight and level flight (PAT) or directly into a climb (refer CFI) and the altitude loss noted.